 - – Go Old School

 Everyone in your home will have a different view of what a rainy day looks like to them.
 Why not encourage each person to draw a picture of the weather?
-How about a picture of Scooter’s Jungle?
+How about a picture of their favorite indoor play space, Scooter’s Jungle?
 Paper, crayons and other art supplies will make this possible.
 You may also discover that a young artist in your family has a very interesting take on what a cloudy, gloomy day is to them.

 If your children are on the younger side you can have a good time indoors by letting them pick out something from your closet to wear.
 Playing dress-up is fun and encourages using one’s imagination.
 Add an extra fun element to dressing up with a fun fashion show where each child gets to ‘model’ their chosen outfit.
 Pretend the fashion show is taking place at Scooter’s Jungle.